Siguro-Digital/coasty/README_FOR_RECIPIENT.txt

    → Install it and restart your computer

 STEP 2: SETUP (One Time Only)
-   → Double-click "Setup.command"
+   → RIGHT-CLICK "Setup.command" and select "Open"
-   → Wait for it to finish (2-5 minutes)
+   → If you see "Apple cannot verify this app", click "Open" again → Wait for it to finish (2-5 minutes)
    → Done! ✅

    Note: PDFs are already included - no generation needed!

 STEP 3: RUN THE PROGRAM (Every Time)
-   → Double-click "Run.command"
+   → RIGHT-CLICK "Run.command" and select "Open"
-   → Follow the on-screen menu
+   → If you see "Apple cannot verify this app", click "Open" again → Follow the on-screen menu

 ═══════════════════════════════════════════════════════════════

-THAT'S IT!
-Just double-click the files!
+IMPORTANT: If you see "Apple cannot verify this app"
+   → RIGHT-CLICK the file and select "Open" (don't double-click) → Click "Open" when macOS asks again
+   → This is normal for scripts from unknown developers

-If double-clicking doesn't work:
+If right-clicking doesn't work:
    → See QUICK_START.md for Terminal instructions

 ═══════════════════════════════════════════════════════════════